 The timings of the school day and academic year can be found here.

-Office hours are 8am to 4pm, Monday to Friday - although hours may be reduced during school holidays.
+Office hours are 8am to 4pm, Monday to Friday - although hours may differ during school holidays.

 Where can I find the school's policies?

-All of our policies can be found HERE.
+All of our school policies can be found here.

 Where can I find information about the school uniform?